 For the traditional owners, the Butchulla people, K’gari (pronounced “gurri”) means paradise.
 And it’s not hard to see why.
 Located just off the east coast of Queensland, this ever-changing sand island promises an amazing outdoor adventure whether it’s your first or fifteenth visit.
-From whale watching to floating along lazy creeks and shipwrecks to camping under the stars, there’s heaps to see and do.
-If you’re planning a trip to Fraser Island, we’ve put together some of our favourite activities that should be on your itinerary.
+From whale watching and floating along lazy creeks to shipwrecks and camping under the stars, there’s heaps to see and do.
+If you’re planning a trip to K’gari, we’ve put together some activities that should be on your itinerary.

 1. Swim in Lake McKenzie

 Did you know there are over 40 lakes on Fraser Island?
 But we’ll let you in on a little secret: Lake McKenzie is definitely one of, if not the, best lakes on the island.
-If you only have time for one lake, make it this one.
+If you only have time for one, this is it.
 The water is some of the purest on Earth (for real) and the white silica sand is unbelievably soft.
-Random question for you: when was the last time you cleaned your gold or silver rings?
+Random question, but when was the last time you cleaned your gold or silver rings?
 The sand is that soft you can actually use it to clean your jewellery.
 You could also scoop a handful and give your body a good ol’ scrub.
 You won’t find a more natural or cheaper exfoliation treatment than this.

 2. Watch the sunset